The First Strengthening Families Program

 The first Strengthening Families Program was developed by Karol Kumpfer at the University of Utah and deemed effective by the National Institute of Drug Abuse in the early 1980s.
 The original version was created for children ages 6-11.
 Since that time the Utah Strengthening Families Program has been modified for younger children (ages 3-5) and young teens (ages 13-17).

-Researchers and Extension faculty Virginia Molgaard at Iowa State University collaborated to adapt and study SFP for families with early adolescents (SFP for Parents and Youth 10-14).
+Researchers and Extension faculty Virginia Molgaard at Iowa State University collaborated to adapt and study SFP 10-14 for families with early adolescents (Strengthening Families Program: For Parents and Youth 10-14).
 Extensive research on the Iowa version of the program has demonstrated that it is effective in delaying adolescents’ use of alcohol and tobacco; reducing aggression; and improving parents’ family management skills.

 In 1999, Extension faculty at Washington State University identified early adolescence as a priority area for new programming.
-They adopted SFP for Parents and Youth 10-14 because it was an evidence-based program, developed by Extension faculty and considered a model or exemplary program by several federal agencies.
+They adopted Strengthening Families Program: For Parents and Youth 10-14 because it was an evidence-based program, developed by Extension faculty and considered a model or exemplary program by several federal agencies.

 1999